Dudu-M/learning-dashboard-web-app/README.md

 You can sign up with the following ID, and provide your own password:
 ```
-studentID : Jack.Doe
+studentID : jack.doe
 ```
-Signing up shows you a new user view where no plans or reflects have been made but a the students is registered to modules.
+Signing up shows you a new user view where no plans or reflections have been made but the students is registered to modules and can use the Learning Analytics DAshboard.

 ### Login